Review by Solandia

 union.
 I liked the androgenous feel of the couple and the

 inclusivity that brings.

 that it's hard to choose and I imagine that a beginner

 would feel overwhelmed by the variety.
 I'd recommend

 this deck for experienced tarot readers and beginners.

 While it doesn't stray too far from the traditional

 tarot suits and cards, it brings a new dimension with

 the vibrant art and inclusive imagery.

-See the card images of World Spirit Tarot or find out the details.
+See card images from the World Spirit Tarot